P1xt/p1xt-guides/cs-wd.md

 * [ ] Course: [Artificial Intelligence](https://www.edx.org/course/artificial-intelligence-uc-berkeleyx-cs188-1x#!)
 * [ ] Project: Complete all challenges from the [Code Jam World Finals 2015](https://code.google.com/codejam/contest/5224486/dashboard)
 * [ ] Course: [Machine Learning](https://www.coursera.org/learn/machine-learning)
 * [ ] Project: Design, implement, test, and deploy a game that is playable on the web, using the technologies of your choice.
-The only criteria are that it be playable online, and that it inculde a substantial AI component.
+The only criteria are that it be playable online, and that it include a substantial AI component.
 * [ ] Course: [Operating Systems and System Programming](http://theopenacademy.com/content/operating-systems-and-system-programming)
 * [ ] Project: Create a node module that will convert markdown to properly formatted html
 * [ ] Course: [Compilers](https://lagunita.stanford.edu/courses/Engineering/Compilers/Fall2014/about)